vuw-research-computing/raapoi-docs/docs/external/cloud_providers.md

 ./globusconnect -setup --no-gui
 ```

-Here, we'll be presented with a url.
+Here, we'll be presented with a _url_.
 If it is our first time, it will ask for creating an account, if you haven't done it before.
 Once, the account is set up, you'll be presented with an authorization code to enter into the code prompt.
 An example of this process is shown below:

 ```bash
 $ ./globusconnect -setup --no-gui